bioinformatics-policlinicogemelli/Varan/README.md

 <p align="justify">Multiple: here is possible to specify the paths where the reference multi-VCFs(SNV,CNV,Combined_Output) are stored.
 <p align="justify">OncoKB: here is possible to specify the personal key for annotation within the configuration settings of the annotation tool.
 <p align="justify">Project: here is possible to specify project info like name, description and profile.
-<p align="justify">Filters: here are specified the filters applied in the filtering step. #####Aggiungere sezione sottoparagrafo filtri###
+<p align="justify">Filters: here are specified the filters applied in the filtering step.
 <p align="justify">Cna: here are specified the CNV genotypes and the ploidy.
 <p align="justify">TMB: here are specified the TMB thresholds.
 <p align="justify">MSI: here are specified the MSI thresholds.
 <p align="justify">Fusion: here are specified the Fusion thresholds.
-<p align="justify">Clinical Sample: here is possible to customize the name and type (example: string, number) of the columns in the data_clinical_sample.txt.
+<p align="justify">Clinical Sample: here is possible to customize the name and type (example:string,number) of the columns in the data_clinical_sample.txt.
- <p align="justify">Clinical Patient: here is possible to customize the name and type (example: string, number) of the columns in the data_clinical_patient.txt.
+ <p align="justify">Clinical Patient: here is possible to customize the name and type (example:string,number) of the columns in the data_clinical_patient.txt.

 <p align="justify">Varan application can be divided into two separate main blocks that require different inputs and ensure different operations to perform on them.
-The first block contains the functions to create a new study folder ex-novo, while the second one contains the functions to modify (Update/Extract/Remove samples) an existing study folder.
-To keep track of all operations performed by Varan, a versioning system is provided.
+The first block contains the functions to create a new study folder ex-novo, while the second one contains the functions to modify (Update/Extract/Remove samples) an existing study folder.To keep track of all operations performed by Varan,a versioning system is provided.

 Here below are reported the steps and the options to set to run each block.